Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: Introduction

-In the remainder of our Introduction, we outline in Section \ref{subsec:Lojasiewicz-Simon_history} the history of {\L}ojasiewicz--Simon gradient inequalities and survey their applications in geometric analysis, mathematical physics, and applied mathematics.
-In Section \ref{subsec:Lojasiewicz-Simon_gradient_inequality_abstract_functional}, we review our abstract {\L}ojasiewicz--Simon gradient inequality for an analytic functional on a Banach space.
-We state our results on {\L}ojasiewicz--Simon gradient inequalities for coupled Yang-Mills $L^2$-energy functionals in Section \ref{subsec:Lojasiewicz-Simon_gradient_inequality_coupled Yang-Mills_functional}.
-Unlike in the case of the harmonic map energy functional considered in \cite{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6}, one must restrict the Hessian of a coupled Yang-Mills energy functional to a suitable slice for the action of the group of gauge transformations in order to obtain an elliptic operator that has the Fredholm property required by our abstract {\L}ojasiewicz--Simon gradient inequality \cite[Theorem 2]{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6}.
-In order to obtain the strongest possible version of the resulting {\L}ojasiewicz--Simon gradient inequality for a coupled Yang-Mills energy functional, we therefore need to prove existence of a global transformation to Coulomb gauge valid for borderline Sobolev exponents --- going beyond standard results described in \cite{DK, FU} or previous results due to the first author \cite{FeehanSlice} --- and we state the required theorem in Section \ref{subsec:Automorphisms and transformation to Coulomb gauge}.
+In the remainder of our Introduction, we outline the history of {\L}ojasiewicz--Simon gradient inequalities in Section \ref{sec:Lojasiewicz-Simon_history} and survey their applications in geometric analysis, mathematical physics, and applied mathematics.
+In Section \ref{sec:Lojasiewicz-Simon_gradient_inequality_abstract_function}, we review our abstract {\L}ojasiewicz--Simon gradient inequality for an analytic function on a Banach space.
+We state our results on {\L}ojasiewicz--Simon gradient inequalities for coupled Yang--Mills energy functions in Section \ref{sec:Lojasiewicz-Simon_gradient_inequality_coupled Yang--Mills_function}.
+Unlike the case of the harmonic map energy function considered in \cite{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6}, one must restrict the Hessian of a coupled Yang--Mills energy function to a suitable slice for the action of the group of gauge transformations in order to obtain an elliptic operator that has the Fredholm property required by our abstract {\L}ojasiewicz--Simon gradient inequality \cite[Theorem 2]{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6}.
+In order to obtain the strongest possible version of the resulting {\L}ojasiewicz--Simon gradient inequality for a coupled Yang--Mills energy function, we therefore need to prove existence of a global transformation to Coulomb gauge valid for borderline Sobolev exponents --- going beyond standard results described in \cite{DK, FU} or previous results due to the first author \cite{FeehanSlice} --- and we state the required theorem in Section \ref{sec:Automorphisms and transformation to Coulomb gauge}.

-\subsection{A brief history of {\L}ojasiewicz--Simon gradient inequalities and their applications to gradient flows and energy gaps in geometric analysis}
+\section{A brief history of {\L}ojasiewicz--Simon gradient inequalities and their applications to gradient flows and energy gaps in geometric analysis}